jhm15217/coursemark/README.md

   timeout: 5000
 ```

-9. Run "bundle install" from the Coursemark root directory
+9. Run `bundle install` from the Coursemark root directory

-10. Run "rake db:create" from the Coursemark root directory
+10. Run `rake db:create` from the Coursemark root directory

-11. Run "rake db:reset" from the Coursemark root directory
+11. Run `rake db:reset` from the Coursemark root directory

 ###Deploying Coursemark to Heroku